Friday, April 11, 2008

 Keet has completed her service hours for this year (We always like this last service hours done in her Easter break).
 She volunteered in the Assisted Living Home.
 She helped elderly by talking to them, doing crafts, games etc.

 School is keeping her busy...taking SAT practice tests on weekends, a class Holocaust Museum trip next week, a Retreat sometime this month, field day (this, she's excited because they just hang out with friends in school...sort of carnival in her school ground, with food and games).
-She's also excited of Pope Benedict's visit, some of the girls in school would be attending the mass at the new National Ballpark and some (including Keet, she have problems with confined and crowded places) will watch the affair in a big screen t.v. in the school's auditorium.
+She's also excited of Pope Benedict's visit.
+Some of the girls in school would be attending the mass at the new National Ballpark and some (including Keet, sometimes she doesn't like confined and crowded places) will watch the affair in a big screen t.v. in the school's auditorium.
 Then there's the ever present homework (if this won't keep kids busy, I don't know what) and class projects.
 But, as I told Keet lately, all of these will pass, as summer vacation is just around the corner...yehey :-)!!!
 But, wait...how about summer school to take some advance courses, you have to impress colleges when it's time for you to apply college...

 II- Hugbun is keeping himself busy at work and at play :).
-He have this monthly meeting of Duke Ellington aficionados where he is President, and then it's BASEBALL SEASON again so he's in business hahaha.
-Last December ('07) he had an x-ray performed in his knees, he always complains about his sore knees.
-I was worried too, I thought that he would need surgeries for new knees, luckily(?), it's just an arthritis... it comes and goes.
+He have this monthly meeting of Duke Ellington aficionados where he is President, and then it's BASEBALL SEASON again so he's in business.
+Last December ('07) he had an x-ray performed on his knees.
+He always complains about his sore knees.
+I was worried, I thought that he would need surgeries for new knees.
+Luckily(?), it's just an arthritis... the pain comes and goes.

-Most of his friends are retiring this year, this makes him daydream about retirement too hehehe (don't worry bunny, five years from now).
-His compressed work schedule is off indefinitely though as his assistant had just retired last week.
+Most of his friends are retiring this year, this makes him daydream about retirement too (five years from now).
+His compressed work schedule is off indefinitely, as his assistant had just retired last week.
 He used to have every other Mondays off from work.
-He goes to work 30 minutes early and come home 30 minutes later for him to enjoy the every other Mondays off.
+He goes to work 30 minutes early and comes home 30 minutes later for him to enjoy the every other Mondays off.
 But with his assistant gone, he'll be in the office in the regular hours 5 days a week!
-I hope that he would still be able to have a week off this summer for vacation though, otherwise this would be a looong summer for all of us.
+I hope that he would still be able to have a week off this summer for vacation, otherwise this would be a looong summer for all of us.

 Hugbun's tomato patch some years ago before the squirrels problem

 III- Moi...Well, same old same old.
-Although I don't work, shuttling these people is keeping me "busy"... hehehe.
+Although I don't work, shuttling these people is keeping me "busy".
 Now, I have to drop off hugbun first in the subway.
-He used to ride the Metro bus (bus stop is just right in front of our house), but with his new schedule, it would be convenient for him to be dropped off.
-Then, off to Keetbug's school... you have to pay extra for the school bus when you go to a private school, with public, school bus is free...well you pay thru your taxes, anyway.
-Repeat the shuttling later in the afternoon to pick them (not both at the same time) up .
+He used to ride the Metro bus to the subway (bus stop is just right in front of our house), but with his new schedule, it would be convenient for him to be dropped off.
+Then, off to Keetbug's school.
+You have to pay extra for school bus when you go to a private school.
+With public school, the bus is free...well you pay thru your taxes, anyway.
+Repeat the shuttling later in the afternoon to pick them (not both at the same time) up.

 I had a cat scan last October ('07).
 I always have headaches for the past years for almost everyday.
 The headaches wasn't that bad, but you sort of know that it's there.
 Imagine how nervous I was with the procedure and the result.
-The procedure itself wasn't that bad, my doctor (ENT especialist...done the nose, throat and ears too) ask for a contrast cat scan.
-The technician inject me with a dye and she explained to me what to expect.
+The procedure itself wasn't that bad, my doctor (ENT especialist...checked the nose, throat and ears too) ask for a contrast cat scan.
+The technician injected me with a dye and she explained to me what to expect.
 Sure enough, when the dye was in my system, I felt my chest and groin getting very warm, it was a weird sensation.
-I was thankful to GOD and the all the SAINTS that nothing is wrong with my brain and sinus.
+I was thankful to GOD, VIRGINS, and all the ANGELS and SAINTS that nothing is wrong with my brain and sinus.
 My doctor thought that the reason of my headaches was maybe because I clinch my jaws and chew gums a lot.
 Come to think of it, sometimes I realized that I clinched my jaw hard whenever I get upset or just concentrating on something.
-Now that I'm aware of this, I try hard to stop.
-My headaches has diminish considerably.
+Now that I'm aware of this, I try my best to stop.
+My headaches has diminished considerably.

 ----------------------------------------------------------------

 We had our summer ('07) vacation last year in Cape May, N.J.
 The drive from our place was a little longer than we thought, almost 5 hours.
 The place is so pretty.
 It is sort of a resort town but with plenty of old Victorian houses.
 I always love Victorian houses (In the Philippines it's the old Spanish style houses that I couldn't get enough of), so that was a feast of the eyes for me.
 We stayed in a bed and breakfast, very beautiful!
-I was hoping that the place was haunted, but no such luck :(., the town offer a ghost tour though...maybe next time.
-We did the trolley tour of the old historic district... the architectures and the sizes of the houses are just phenomenal (some of these houses were turned into bed and breakfast).
+I was hoping that the place was haunted, but no such luck :(.
+The town offers a ghost tour though, so maybe next time.
+We did the trolley tour of the old historic district.
+The architectures and the sizes of the houses are just phenomenal (some of these houses were turned into bed and breakfast).
 The restaurants were good and priced reasonably.
-You're in heaven, if your hobby is into antiquing as there were lots of "stalls" inside one of the antique store we went.
-We didn't go swimming in the beach though as the place we stayed in has a swimming pool (the only bed and breakfast who has one), and we're just content to lounge in the pool and sight see the town...got sore legs from all the walking though.
+You're in heaven, if your hobby is into antiquing as there were lots of "stalls" inside one of the antique stores we went.
+We didn't go swimming on the beach though as the place we stayed in has a swimming pool (the only bed and breakfast who has one).
+We're just content to lounge in the pool and sight see the town...got sore legs from all the walking though.
 Definitely a destination for vacations for years to come.

 Where we stayed...